 Our aim is to promote friendship by reading a wide range of books from the classics to contemporary fiction.

-The group meets once a month on the 2nd Wednesday of the month at the Quaker centre on St John’s St. The autumn term begins on 11th September.
+The group meets once a month on the 2nd Wednesday of the month at the Tudor Kitchen at the Guildhall.
+The autumn term begins on 8th September.
 Everyone welcome